Length of queue to see Queen lying-in-state and warning over queue jumping

-Queen lying-in-state: Queue length, wait times, how to track and is it illegal to jump the queue?
+Queen lying-in-state: Queue length, wait times, has it reopened and is it illegal to jump the queue?

 MOURNERS are travelling to London in their droves to pay their respects to Her Majesty.